Islandora/documentation/docs/concepts/collection.md

 Islandora (Defaults) provides:

-- a content type ("Repository Item") that has the "member_of" field, so can be used to add a resource to a collection (or paged content, or compound resource),
+- a content type ("Repository Item") that has the "member_of" field, so that users may add nodes of this type to a collection (or paged content, or compound resource),
 - logic (a context) such that if a resource is tagged as a "collection", a view of its members will show on the collection's page.

 For more details, see the tutorial on  [How to create and add to a collection](../tutorials/how-to-create-collection.md)